 Our review is designed to help you maximize your score on the Gastroenterology Clerkship Exam.
-StatPearls questions and articles are linked directly to NBME®, USMLE®, NBOME®, and COMLEX® content outlines.
+StatPearls questions and articles are based on our experts review of the NBME®, USMLE®, NBOME®, and COMLEX® topics.
 Each review course is designed to empower you to assess your knowledge and understanding of medical principles and concepts found on the Gastroenterology Clerkship Exam.

 Achieve top scores

 The StatPearls GI practice exam questions, GI shelf assessment questions, GI practice test questions, GI shelf exam questions, GI qbank questions, and GI clerkship questions will help you achieve a top score on the GI USMLE® and COMLEX® Examination.
 359 authors and 9 editors have contributed to the development of the Gastroenterology Clerkship Exam content, which is continuously refined and updated to improve your learning experience.